 What is Bert in Pickleball

 What Is Bert In Pickleball?
-Explained!
+The Simplest Explanation (With Video)

-In this guide, well explore all about this game changing strategy and how you can effectively execute it to baffle your opponent in the next game.
+In this guide, we will explore all about bert and how you can effectively execute it to baffle your opponent in the next game.
+We will also briefly discuss what Erne is in pickleball and how it is different from Bert.

 That said, let’s roll in!